DHTMLX/gantt-docs/data/desktop/server_side.md

 From v8.0, modified resource assignments can be sent to the dataProcessor as separate entries with persistent IDs, so making it easy to connect to backend API.
 Changes of resource objects can be also sent to the DataProcessor.

 Note, this feature is disabled by default.
 By default, the dataProcessor only receives changes made to tasks and links.
+To enable the feature, use the following settings:

 ~~~js
 gantt.config.resources = {